-GVRD organizes and manages sports programs, for both youth and adults, before and after-school programming, leisure classes and a variety of special interest events like The Vallejo Sports Hall of Fame, Breakfast with Santa, Arts and Concerts in the Park and The Fishing Derby.
+GVRD organizes and manages sports programs, for both youth and adults, before and after-school programming, leisure classes, and a variety of special interest events like The Vallejo Sports Hall of Fame, Breakfast with Santa, Arts and Concerts in the Park, and Fishing in the City.

-GVRD primary source of finding is the property taxes, but also receives revenue from fees for services and programs, park entrance fees, and facility rentals.
-Additional funding through grants and park dedication permit fees provide for new park development projects Within the District.
+GVRD's primary source of funding is property taxes, but it also receives revenue from fees for services and programs, park entrance fees, and facility rentals.
+Additional funding through grants and park dedication permit fees provide for new park development projects within the district.